-D. DEP Regional Office Annual Reports.

-DEP regional offices will submit to DEP BCW points of contact a quarterly report consisting of one Bay Agricultural Inspection Log file that incorporates all .
-DEP regional office inspections.
-DEP BCW will compile the information into one file for the Chesapeake Bay watershed.
-The log is due by October 15, January 15, April 15, and July 15 (or the first business day thereafter) for reporting periods of July 1 - September 30, October 1 - December 31, January 1 - March 31, and April 1 - June 30, respectively.
+- D. DEP Regional Office Annual Reports. - The inspection module of Practice Keeper is in use by DEP regional offices.
+The inspection report from Practice Keeper will be downloaded by DEP BCW on a quarterly basis in lieu of log submission by the DEP regional office.
+The information is due to be entered into PracticeKeeper by October 15, January 15, April 15, and July 15 (or the first business day thereafter) for reporting periods of July 1 - September 30, October 1 - December 31, January 1 - March 31, and April 1 - June 30, respectively.